polly02/React-FilterBlocks/README.md

 • User-friendly interface with Mantine components

-• Built with React, JavaScript, CSS
+• Built with React, JavaScript, SCSS

 • Automatic code formatting with Prettier